chaidiscovery/chai-lab/README.md

 For more advanced use cases, we also expose the `chai_lab.chai1.run_folding_on_context`, which allows users to construct an `AllAtomFeatureContext` manually.
 This allows users to specify their own templates, MSAs, embeddings, and constraints.
 We currently provide an example of how to construct an embeddings context, and will be releasing helper methods to build MSA and templates contexts soon.

 <details>
-<summary>Where downloaded weights are stored?</summary>
+<summary>Where are downloaded weights stored?</summary>
 <p markdown="1">
 By default, weights are automatically downloaded and stored in <package_root>/downloads (usually that's within site-packages).
-In cases when you want to control location (e.g. on mounted drive in docker), you can set envvar, for example:
+In cases where you want to control the download location (e.g. on a mounted drive in Docker), you can use the `CHAI_DOWNLOADS_DIR` envvar to control the download loacation.
+For example:

 ```bash
 CHAI_DOWNLOADS_DIR=/tmp/downloads python ./examples/predict_structure.py